What is Payments Direction?

 How we work

-Each initiative has its own working group, comprised of Participant and Member representatives.
-Working groups are tasked with investigating and progressing each initiative.
+Working groups are comprised of Participant and Member representatives.
+They are tasked with investigating and progressing each initiative.
 Meeting frequently, they undertake detailed analysis and investigations, develop requirements, and produce recommendations for consideration by the industry.

 Want to know more or get involved?